varad-comrad/HERTA/README.md

-# OTO
+# HERTA

-Object Tracker Online (OTO) is a Real Time Object Tracking project expanded
+HERTA is a realtime object tracker made with YOLOv8, also capable of object counting and filtering.

+## HOW DOES IT WORK

+...

-## TODO:
+## TO DO:

 - Create a class counter (count the total number of objects of each class in the video)
 - Look for a way to speed up the code